vectordotdev/vector/website/docs/reference/tests.md

 ##### `[field-name]`.exists

-Check whether a field exists or does not exist, depending on the provided valuebeing `true` or `false` respectively.
+Check whether a field exists or does not exist, depending on the provided value being `true` or `false` respectively.